yoshixi/yoshixi-blog/src/contents/en/reflections-on-2022.md

 ## For 2023

 2022 was the year of trying new things, and I figured out I still have much staff to learn.
-I got a little bit bored with the life of software development in 2021, but there are many issues and staff to learn to solve these issues in my current environment, which makes me excited.
+I got a little bit bored with the life of software development in 2021, but now there are many issues and staff to learn to solve these issues in my current environment, which makes me excited.
 I would like to keep enjoying and learning for next year.

 Thank you to everyone who helped, talked to, and involved me.
 See you again next year!